 - Be patient!
 As stated above, it may be several months before your appeal is reviewed.

-- Do NOT contact us asking for the status – such requests cannot be answered and only slow down the processing of your appeal.
+- Do NOT contact us asking for the status – such requests cannot be answered and only slow down the processing of your appeal -- and most probably will result in your Appeal being AUTOMATICALLY denied!.

 REMINDER!
 Failure to read and follow these instructions precisely will almost certainly result in your appeal being denied!